infosum/cl-react-graph/readme.md

 * Styled tooltip on bars
 * Add example of 2nd X axis
 * Add <Points> component which will be used to show the percentage values in the demo dataset
-* Update demo page to use grid props
 * Investigate axis scales and use demo page props on example axis.